SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-19-vax-better.md

 is the median, and the width gives you an idea of the probability distribution of the antibody level.

-__The brute-force conclusion:__ Vaccinated patients have about _4 times the antibodies_
+__The brute-force conclusion:__ Vaccinated patients have about _4 times the antibody levels_
 compared to those poor souls trying to make do with "natural" immunity.  _Vaccination is better!_

 Figure 3 is also interesting: it shows the antibody levels as a function of age, for the "natural" groups and the vaccinated group.
-Especially for the young, the vaccinated immunity is dramatically better.
-But since for the old, COVID-19 is a life-threatening event and vaccination is not, it's important to note that we oldsters can still get immunity _better than from "natural" recovery_ with just a shot and no life threatening illness.
+- Especially for the young, the vaccinatedimmunity is dramatically better.
+- But since for the old, COVID-19 is a life-threatening event and vaccination is not, it's important to note that we oldsters can still get immunity _better than from "natural" recovery_ with just a shot and no life threatening illness.
 It's more like 1.5x better instead of the 4x better that the youngs get, but still it comes wihtout risk to ones life.

-__The other brute-force-conclusion:__ Vaccinated patients, across all age groups, are better off than the "natrual" immunity of convalescent patients.
+__The other brute-force conclusion:__ Vaccinated patients, across all age groups, are better off than the "natrual" immunity of convalescent patients.

 ## The Weekend Conclusion

 Look, just get vaccinated, ok?

 You know it's the right thing to do.
 Do it for yourself, for your family, for your neighbors, for your country, for humanity, and for not breeding more variants.
 It really couldn't be more clear.

 ---